-Clean & Green (2017) is a simple and easy-to-understand guide which answers the question, Who takes care of our parks?
+Clean & Green (2017) A simple and easy-to-understand guide, Clean & Green answers the question, Who takes care of our parks?
 This visual explainer will deepen your knowledge of the parks systems in NYC, and make your advocacy easier and more effective.

 How Can I Improve My Park?
-(2014) This collaboration of New Yorkers for Parks, the Center for Urban Pedagogy and Partnerships for Park is designed to help park advocates navigate the often complex road to securing funding for local park improvements – from maintenance concerns like litter, broken benches or overgrown grass, to capital projects, like a new dog run or playground, increased signage or better wheelchair access.
+(2014) This collaboration of New Yorkers for Parks, the Center for Urban Pedagogy and Partnerships for Park is designed to help park advocates navigate the often complex road to securing funding for local park improvements – from maintenance concerns like litter or broken benches, to capital projects, such as a new dog run or playground.

 ¿Como Puedo Mejorar mi Parque?
 (2015) Esta colaboración de los New Yorkers for Parks, el Center for Urban Pedagogy y Partnership for Park está diseñado para ayudar a los defensores del parque navegar el proceso complicado para lograr fondos para mejoras de parques locales - de las preocupaciones de mantenimiento, como la basura o bancos rotos, a proyectos de mejoras de infraestructura, como una nueva zona para perros o el aumento de la señalización o mejor adaptadas para personas minusválidas.